digidotcom/cc_ansic/kits/kinetis/mqx/samples/send_data/ReadMe.txt

   Running the example
   -------------------
-  Once updated the connector_config.h settings, all you need to do is to build and launch the application.
+  Once updated the connector_config.h settings, all you need to do is to build and launch the application as described in the Help Topics.

   While it is running, you can press the push button 'SW1' to send raw data to the cloud.
 You can see the console output on the terminal window for the device status.

-  To verify that the text file has been uploaded to iDigi successfully, follow these steps:
+  To verify that the text file has been uploaded to the Device Cloud successfully, follow these steps:
     1) Open your web browser and navigate to your Device Cloud by Etherios page (login.etherios.com or login.etherios.co.uk) and log in with your username and password.